Show biz coming to Shaver Lake: competition series filmed last year set to premier on HBO

-FRESNO, Calif.
-(KGPE) – Shaver Lake has much to offer, including some great reality TV.
-A show called “Karma” was filmed there last summer and premieres June 18 on HBO Max.
+FRESNO, California (KSEE) – Shaver Lake has much to offer, including some great reality TV.
+A show called “Karma” was filmed at the lake last summer and premieres June 18 on HBO Max.

 “It’s awesome.
 It’s something that’s not COVID, it’s something that’s fun, it’s exciting, it’s interesting and it’s right here in our backyard,” said Jordan Scott, the Public Information Officer for the County of Fresno.